Welcome to Phenix City, Alabama

 Knowledge of:

-• Organizational and operational procedures of streets and drainage division.
+• Organization and operational procedures of animal shelter and police department.

 Ability to:

-• Work under immediate supervision and carry out assigned tasks.
+• Work under immediate supervision and carry out standard tasks.

 • Work as a member of a team.